Skip to main content

 His research is dedicated to improving utilization of genomic data in medicine at point-of-care.
 Research focuses include the role of genome sequencing for rare and common diseases, models for variant classification of pathogenicity, and genotype-first approaches to diagnosis and management.
 These projects combine clinical data, biostatistics, and high-throughput sequencing analysis to establish patient-centered disease models for translational and preclinical studies.

-Dr. Hufnagel also serves in leadership roles in several clinical and research organizations, including the American College of Medical Genetics and Genomics (ACMG), the Clinical Genome Resource (ClinGen), the Association for Research in Vision and Ophthalmology (ARVO), and the Foundation Fighting Blindness (FFB).
+Dr. Hufnagel is the Genomics Implementation Lead at the Kaiser Permanente Research Bank (KPRB), including nearly 450,000 research participants.
+He also serves in leadership roles in several clinical and research organizations, including the American College of Medical Genetics and Genomics (ACMG), the Clinical Genome Resource (ClinGen), the Association for Research in Vision and Ophthalmology (ARVO), and the Foundation Fighting Blindness (FFB).

 Professional Activities: